RetroPie/RetroPie-Docs/docs/Super-Mario-War.md

 >Arrow Keys

-This is used to navigate the currrently selected world map.
+This is used to navigate the currently selected world map.

 >A